project-fifo/docs/general/tachyon.rst

 Once installed you can add DalmaterDB to the dependecnies, the default port of the Dalmaterin Frontend server is 8080.

+For the time being a precompiled binary of grafana with our changes can be downloaded `here <http://release.project-fifo.net/chunter/rel/grafana-2.0.2.tgz>`_.

 Configuration
 -------------